 8.19.3 Remote UE RRC Inactive to other states

 The signalling flow for Remote UE from RRC Inactive to other states is shown in Figure 8.19.3-1.
+The signalling flow can be also applicable to Intermediate U2N Relay UE in multi-hop relay, where the Intermediate U2N Relay UE acts as an U2N Remote UE to resume the RRC connection with the network.

 Figure 8.19.3-1: Remote UE RRC Resume procedure